aritect/consul/README.md

 Your AI-powered community assistant for Telegram.

 Consul is an intelligent Telegram bot developed by Aritect, designed to streamline community management and deliver real-time ecosystem updates.
-Acting as your digital concierge, Consul bridges the gap between on-chain activity and community engagement—keeping your members informed without the noise.
+Acting as your digital concierge, Consul bridges the gap between on-chain activity and community engagement — keeping your members informed without the noise.

 Think of it as your community's AI co-pilot—automating routine tasks, broadcasting critical updates, and providing instant access to ecosystem resources.

 **Open Source & Self-Hostable** — Consul is fully open source under the MIT license.
 Deploy it in your own Telegram community, customize it to your needs, and make it truly yours.

+**Need Help?** — Join our [official community](https://t.me/+-gbpQ8ooxu5hYTYy) for setup assistance and onboarding support.

+**Contributions Welcome** — We're open to issues and pull requests.
+Found a bug or have a feature idea?
+Let us know on [GitHub](https://github.com/aritect/consul).

 ## Naming